whitel1st/GP_Hijack/README.md

 # To be done #

 **Features**

-[] - Priority from.
-0 is the most significant

-* [done] Add files with different extensions - for karmaSMB.
-Such files as .xml
-* [0] (Need more research) Stop redirecting ALL SMB2 TRAFFIC, because by doing so you ruin all SMB2 communications
+* (Need more research) Stop redirecting ALL SMB2 TRAFFIC, because by doing so you ruin all SMB2 communications
-* [1] (Not so interesting) Hide PowerShell window